rstudio/cheatsheets/README.md

 1. **If the letters are white on a colored background**, make the font thicker - semibold or bold.

-1. **Save bold text** for a simple, important statements, or to draw scanning eyes to important words, such as words that identify the topic discussed.
+1. **Save bold text** for simple, important statements, or to draw scanning eyes to important words, such as words that identify the topic discussed.
 Don't make an entire paragraph bold text.

 ### Content